 Main areas of work: Management and control of the Center for Junior Scholars.
 Representation of the CJS within and outside the TU Berlin.
 Participation in the development and coordination of the promotion of junior scholars at the TU and within the Berlin University Alliance (BUA).

 |Organization name||Center for Junior Scholars (CJS)|

-Johannes Moes, political scientist by training, was head of TU-DOC office for doctoral students and postdocs from 2017 to 2020 and is in charge of services for doctoral students and postdocs within the CJS.
+Johannes Moes, political scientist by training, was head of TU-DOC office for doctoral candidates and postdocs from 2017 to 2020 and is in charge of services for doctoral candidates and postdocs within the CJS.
 Before, he coordinated the internationalization of programmes at Humboldt-University in Berlin, served as management consultant for higher education institutions at HIS in Hanover, and worked at the Social Science Research Center in Berlin.

 He is responsible for all fields including consulting (esp. in conflicts), and his specific duties entail the support of applications for funding of research training groups and of the Young Academics Network, agreements on joint PhDs and strategic measures.